Yoshi8765/GRN_Generate_Run/zack_kateka/README.md

 		get_model()
 		convert_to_antimony()
 		convert_to_biotapestry()

 ### Biotapestry.py
-	contains the method 'convert_biotapestry_to_antimony' which is a convenience method for converting between the two formats
+	Contains the method 'convert_biotapestry_to_antimony' which is a convenience method for converting between the two formats.
+Since biotapestry does not store parameter values, you must provide these manually.

 ### RunModel.py